 ©2009 American Society of Plastic Surgeons[®].
 Purchasers of the Patient Consultation Resource Book are given a limited license to modify documents contained herein and reproduce the modified version for use in the Purchaser's own practice only.
-All other rights are reserved by American Society of Plastic Surgeons[®].
+American Society of Plastic Surgeons[®] reserves all other rights.
 Purchasers may not sell or allow any other party to use any version of the Patient Consultation Resource Book, any of the documents contained herein or any modified version of such documents.